cockroachdb/docs/cockroachcloud/cmek.md

 Customer-Managed Encryption Keys (CMEK) give you more control over how a {{ site.data.products.dedicated }} cluster's data is protected at rest on the cluster's nodes.
 When CMEK is enabled, your cluster's data is protected by an additional cryptographic key that is entirely within your control, hosted in a supported key-management systems (KMS) platform.
 This key is called the _CMEK key_.

-You create and manage your CMEK keys in one of the following supported KMS platforms:
+You manage your CMEK keys using one or more of the following services:

 - Amazon Web Services (AWS) KMS
 - Google Cloud Platform (GCP) KMS
-- Hashicorp Vault Secrets Manager
+- [Hashicorp Vault Secrets Manager](https://www.vaultproject.io/docs/secrets/key-management), which can distribute keys stored in multiple KMS platforms

+You can learn more about the [supported integrations between CockroachDB and Hashicorp Vault](/docs/{{site.versions["stable"]}}/hashicorp-integration.html).

-{{ site.data.products.db }} communicates with a supported KMS using the KMS platform's API, and you manage {{ site.data.products.db }}'s access to the CMEK key using the KMS platform's identity and access management (IAM) system.
+{{ site.data.products.db }} communicates with the KMS platform using the KMS platform's API, and you manage {{ site.data.products.db }}'s access to the CMEK key using the KMS platform's identity and access management (IAM) system.
 The CMEK key is never persisted in a cluster, and {{ site.data.products.db }} never has direct access to the CMEK key material.
-When CMEK is enabled, neither the cluster nor its newly-written data can be accessed without the CMEK key.
+When CMEK is enabled, the CMEK key must be available before the cluster can start and the cluster'sr newly-written data at rest can be accessed.

 This article describes how CMEK works in {{ site.data.products.dedicated }} clusters.
-To configure CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for [{{ site.data.products.dedicated }}](managing-cmek.html).
+To configure CMEK, see [Managing Customer-Managed Encryption Keys (CMEK) for {{ site.data.products.dedicated }}](managing-cmek.html).

 ## Benefits of CMEK

 This section describes some of the ways that CMEK can help you protect your data and meet business and regulatory requirements, even when you don't own the underlying infrastructure that hosts your data.

-- **Separation of concerns**: You can delegate management of your CMEK keys to a specialized group within your organization, and group members do not need access to your clusters or data.
+- **Separation of concerns**: You can delegate management of your CMEK keys to a specialized group within your organization, such as a security engineering team, without providing them with access to your {{ site.data.products.dedicated }} clusters.

 - **Responsiveness to security events**: As part of the investigation of a security incident, you can temporarily and reversibly disable access to data in the cluster by revoking the cluster's access to use the CMEK key.
 When the investigation has concluded, you can reinstate the cluster's access to the CMEK key.